Theophile-Madet/TheosLearningApp/README.md

 - Give feedback on invalid word / wrong answer
 - Give feedback on progress (word learned, 3/7 success?)
 - Sometimes give an already learned word
+- Error report from Shexi : got 3 times the same word in a row
+- Add logout button
+- Fix modals not opening
+- Add loading state to login button and next word